 Next Steps: Trying Salesforce Lightning

 Salesforce Lightning also offers a new and improved interface with additional features that make it easier and more engaging for users, whereas Salesforce Classic offers the original, albeit updated, interface that is lacking in some key areas.
-Generally speaking, Lightning just offers more.
+Lightning also does a great job of housing communication in one place, which our researchers noted saved a lot of time when getting set up.

 If you're new to Salesforce, adapting the modern Lightning interface is a no-brainer.
 Still, you may wish to compare and contrast what Lighting has to offer against other top-performing services in the CRM field.
 Just fill out the quick Tech.co CRM quote form, and you can start painlessly gathering custom quotes today to see which is the best deal for you.